Before You Go:

 Stories abound as to the honesty of the Japanese.
 One tour guest experienced this firsthand when she accidentally dropped over $200 worth of yen in a parking lot as she hurried to a lunch appointment.
 Three members of a Japanese construction crew working nearby saw this, rounded up the bills, and chased her down to return the cash.

 We don’t mean to suggest that there is no crime in Japan, but we feel much safer in Japan than we do in the U.S. As the U.S. State Department confirms, “The general crime rate in Japan is at levels well below the U.S. national average.”

-Visitors are not expected to know the complexities of the bow.
+Visitors are not expected to know the complexities of the bow or other Japanese culture peculiarities.
 Bow as you like, but a smile and/or a handshake is just fine.